VamKon/AzureNotes/AzureDev.md

   * `Application Logging (file system)` - will capture traces and messages from app code.
 Can be accesses from `LogFiles/Application` sub folder of the root folder - once enabled.
   * `Web Server Logging` - captures HTTP requests using W3C extended log format.
   * `Detailed Error Messages` - enabling this captures HTTP errors that are returned from requests to web app.
 These are HTML files which can be downloaded from `LogFiles/DetailedErrors` sub folder of the root folder.
+* Enable `AppServiceAppLogs` under diagnostic settings and set the destination to send logs to Log Analytics.
 * Enabling CORS - `az webapp cors add --allowed-origins https://myapps.com --name MyWebApp --resource-group MyResourceGroup --subscription MySubscription`
 * While deploying a `git repo` via `Kudu`, a `.deployment` file will let you override the deployment by allowing you to specify a project or folder to be deployed.
 You can also specify the custom deployment script to build and deploy your application.
 * After authenticating with Facebook application code can retrieve the Facebook token from `X-MS-TOKEN-FACEBOOK-ACCESS-TOKEN` header